 It’s a phrase that gets thrown around a lot, “it takes a village.”
 Parents say it, teachers, coaches… we can’t do it alone.
-We need to the benefit of mentoring, I have to admit: I didn’t get it at first.
-In every aspect of life, I am always open to hearing other people’s opinions and advice.
+We need to the benefit of mentoring, I have to admit: I didn’t get it when I first started coaching.
+In most aspects of life, I am always open to hearing other people’s opinions and advice.
 I always love learning from people who are where I want to be someday.

-But when it comes to the day-to-day business of coaching I was alone.
+But when it comes to the day-to-day business of coaching I felt so alone.
 I always felt like I was coaching on an island by myself.
-When I had to make a decision about tennis shoes, when I had to pick competition music, and when I got those nasty parent emails demanding to know why their sweet (and perfect, of course) child didn’t make captain.
-I was alone.
-Sure the island may be beautiful, but it’s a little scary all alone.
+When I had to make a decision about tennis shoes, or when I had to pick competition music, and when I got those nasty parent emails demanding to know why their sweet (and perfect, of course) child didn’t make captain… I felt alone.
+Sure my coaching island may be beautiful because I love my job, but it’s a little scary all alone.
 I hadn’t learned yet that mentoring is the best medicine.

 Why don’t we ask for help?